Skip to main content

 SSL Expiring

-Sent N days before SSL certificate expiration.
+Sent 14 days before SSL certificate expiration.

 Cooldown Period

 Minimum time between repeated alerts for the same issue.
 Prevents notification spam during unstable connections.
+Default: 5 minutes.
+Recovery alerts always bypass cooldown.

 Recommended: 5-15 minutes for production environments.